open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 - Rescheduling will be arranged when a Collector replica fails \
   If a Collector pod fails in the StatefulSet, Kubernetes will attempt to reschedule a new pod with the same name to the same node.
 Kubernetes will also attempt to attach the same sticky identity (e.g., volumes) to the new pod.
-- The load balancer could be configured (under construction) \
-  The load balancer will use a HTTP server to expose the scrape targets to a specific endpoint URL, which will be used by the Prometheus receiver to scrape metrics data.
-Additionally, the load balancer will use that discovery information to evenly delegate scraping jobs to the collector instances inside a StatefulSet based on a replica's current workload.

 The following example configuration deploys the Collector as StatefulSet resource with three replicas.
 The receiver is Jaeger receiver and the exporter is logging exporter.